 will run the program Calc and try to parse the file calc.txt, sending error messages to the screen.
-Giving the command in the form crun Calc calc.bad -L will send an error listing to the file listing.txt, which might be more convenient.
+Giving the command in the form will send an error listing to the file listing.txt, which might be more convenient.
 Try this out.